Virang007/Stopwatch/README.md

-# Stopwatch App in Android
+# StepsWatch App in Android

-A straightforward stopwatch application with features for timing and tracking elapsed time.
+A straightforward StepsWatch application with features for timing and tracking elapsed time.
 This project demonstrates a simple yet effective timer interface.

 ## Screenshots

-Here are some screenshots of the Stopwatch application:
+Here are some screenshots of the StepsWatch application:

 <img src="https://github.com/Virang007/Stopwatch/assets/104147123/1d9259e3-f3ed-4109-9b48-c96d0dbc11b9" alt="Stopwatch Screenshot 1" width="200" />